 - It is way more convenient since regular hospital visits are not required

 - The amount of emotional stress and side effects are significantly lower for the woman

 This technique was designed to cater to PCOS/PCOD patients to avoid excessive hormonal stimulation and OHSS.
 But clinical research has shown it useful in cases with abnormally high response to gonadotrophin stimulation or patients with poor response, as a part of fertility preservation, oocyte donation program and PGS (Pre-Implantation Genetic Screening) program.

 The pregnancy rates with IVM are around 30-35% per cycle.
 Altogether, IVM is an evolving technique with promising results which can be offered as an alternative to IVF for all infertile patients who have a high number of antral follicles and who are at an increased risk of developing OHSS.

 Though the treatment costs lesser than regular IVF, the awareness of IVM is very low in India because it is a fairly recent development in assisted reproductive medicine.
-Dr. Durga, the Medical Director of Oasis was a pioneer in the IVM treatment and our doctors have successfully offered the IVM treatment to several patients.
+Dr. Durga G Rao, the Medical Director of Oasis is a pioneer in the IVM treatment and our doctors have successfully offered the IVM treatment to several patients.

 Key Fact: Oasis is the only clinic in South India, which offers IVM treatment.